OlgaKuvs/PP1-spbreeder/README.md

 1. Log in to [GitHub](https://github.com/)
 2. Navigate to [OlgaKuvs/Project_1_S.P.Breeder](https://github.com/OlgaKuvs/Project_1_S.P.Breeder) in the list of repositories
-3. In the GitHub repository, navigate to the [Settings](https://github.com/OlgaKuvs/Project_1_S.P.Breeder/settings) tab
+3. In the GitHub repository, go to the [Settings](https://github.com/OlgaKuvs/Project_1_S.P.Breeder/settings) tab
 4. From the left side menu navigate to Pages, then select the Main Branch
 5. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment